Four Seasons in Java: Production

 In May 2024, Four Seasons in Java participated in the All Genres Project Market at the Far East Film Festival.
 In October 2024, the project was first officially revealed during Forka Films' slate announcement, with Kamila Andini attached as the director and Anthony Chen of Giraffe Pictures co-producing.
 In February 2025, the project was selected to participate at CineMart, held during the International Film Festival Rotterdam.
 It also participated at the Berlinale Co-Production Market in the same month.
-Imajinari Pictures announced their investment in the project during their slate reveal in March 2025.
+Imajinari announced their investment in the project during their slate reveal in March 2025.
 In June 2025, it was reported that it received €75,000 production grant from the Netherlands Film Fund and Hubert Bals Fund.
 In the same month, the project also received 675,000 Norwegian kroner from Sørfond, with Verona Meier of Storm Films serving as a co-producer.

 In August 2025, it participated in the Venice Gap-Financing Market, seeking final post-production funding, particularly for visual effects.
-It was reported that Bianca Balbuena of Philippine production company Epicmedia, Fred Burle of German production company One Two Films, Dutch production company Lemming Film's Erik Glijnis, and Christophe Bruncher of French production company Ici èt La Productions, also joined as co-producers.
+It was reported that Fred Burle of German production company One Two Films, Dutch production company Lemming Film's Erik Glijnis, and Christophe Bruncher of French production company Ici èt La Productions, also joined as co-producers.
 In October 2025, the project won the Tokyo Project Award and Kongchak Award at the Tokyo Gap-Financing Market.
+In November 2025, it was reported that Polish production company PFX, Indonesian production company Brand Film, and Thai-based company Chada Entertainment joined as co-producers.
+In March 2026, the project received HBF+Europe post production grant.
+Miles Films, Jagartha, Trinity Entertainment Network, Teamup Circular Creative, and Navvaros Entertainment financed the film.

 In an interview with Variety, Andini described that the film as a "collision between modernity and personal trauma, repeating in daily life".

+The official teaser was released on 19 August 2026.

 Release

-An exclusive ten-minute preview of Four Seasons in Java will be screened at the 20th Jogja-NETPAC Asian Film Festival on 30 November 2025.
-It is scheduled for an Indonesian theatrical release in 2026.
+Four Seasons in Java had its world premiere at the Centrepiece section of the 2026 Toronto International Film Festival on 13 September.
+An exclusive ten-minute preview of the film was screened at the 20th Jogja-NETPAC Asian Film Festival on 30 November 2025.
+It will be screened in 'A Window on Asian Cinema' section of the 31st Busan International Film Festival on 7 October 2026, and in the revamped section Crosscut Asia+ of 39th Tokyo International Film Festival in late October 2026.

+It is scheduled for a limited release on 22 September 2026, followed by a wide theatrical release on 8 October 2026.